The author looks into the myths, legends, and rituals of hunting stories in the North Country.

 Now I have my own stories, credible, as they come from Wardens Worry.
 There was the time I brought a friend from the upper Midwest on a wild goose chase on the “deepest” cover I knew with the “mother lode” of birds to be had in the pouring rain.
 Some hours of hiking and soaked to our underwear, turned out the mountain got logged . . .

 But I recovered!
 Brought him over to where my infamous tale “The Battle of Squeeze Hole Brook” had occurred.
 For those not up to date on these tales it took place some years before I had a bird dog.
 I showed up unannounced with my Stoger side-by-side in the peak of deer season.
-Wild Bill, as always, gave me the local intel, and after a spent box of shells and limit of grouse in my bag the local camps were reporting over the CB that people had been moving loads of deer in the cover I was in.
+Wild Bill, as always, gave me the local intel, and after a spent box of shells and three grouse in my bag the local camps were reporting over the CB that people had been moving loads of deer in the cover I was in.
 Bill, keeping the tales alive, did not correct anyone.
 But my uncle was quick to point out it sounded more like a battle than a grouse hunt with all the shots . . .
 No details have been disclosed on why and how that day went down.
 Legends grow bigger sometime without words.

 And on the day I used this cover to recover from my poor judgement with my Minnesotan friend, and as story be told, we hit the mother lode.
 He shot his first New Hampshire grouse; Grim, my wirehaired pointing griffon, made a retrieve in the finest sense, and as we piled back in the truck in wet clothes another legend sprouted to be sent back West.

 As my time and travel has increasingly pulled me away from the camp of Wardens Worry it’s made my time there that much more important.
 And this past season I was eager to share this storied backdrop with the Northeast Regional Director of the Ruffed Grouse Society, Joe Levesque, and the two folk he was mentoring in the film, Live for October.